discretize/discretize-gear-optimizer/docs/README.md

 ## Development and Contributing

-See the [docs folder](../) for information about contributing to the project!
+See the contributing information in the [docs folder](./) to learn about contributing to the project!

 ## Roadmap